Fisk University: Founding

-19th Century
+19th century

 Enrollment rose to 900 in the first several months following the school's opening, indicating the strong desire for education among local freedmen.
-Student ages ranged from seven to seventy.
+Student ages ranged from seven to 70.

 During the nation's Reconstruction era, the Tennessee General Assembly passed legislation to enable free public education, which caused a need to increase teacher training.
 In 1867 the Fisk Free Colored School was reorganized and incorporated as Fisk University to focus on higher education.
 James Dallas Burrus, John Houston Burrus, Virginia E. Walker, and America W. Robinson were the first students to enroll at the institution.
 In 1875, the two Burruses and Walker graduated from Fisk and became the first African-American students to graduate from a liberal arts college south of the Mason–Dixon line.

+The Tennessee Constitution of 1870 was ratified with a provision, Article XI § 12, that prohibited public schools from enrolling both Black and White students.
+In 1869, the University of Tennessee (then Eastern Tennessee University) had been designated a federal land-grant university, which meant that it was required to enroll all qualified citizens of the state, regardless of race or color.
+To get around the requirement of integration, ETU paid tuition for Black students with State Scholarships to enroll at Fisk University in 1881–83.
+The contract was changed to Knoxville College in 1884.

-In 1870 Adam K. Spence became the school's principal.
+In 1870, Adam K. Spence became the school's principal.
 Spence developed plans to expand and move the school to a larger campus in north Nashville on a site that had been Fort Gillem, a Union army base.
 To raise money for the school's initiatives, his wife Catherine Mackie Spence traveled throughout the United States to set up mission Sunday schools in support of Fisk students, organizing endowments through the American Missionary Association.
 With a strong interest in religion and the arts, Adam Spence supported the founding of a student choir; they were the start of the Fisk Jubilee Singers.